 A. There are several treatment methods which help to treat the bleeding gums.
 They are – deep cleaning, scaling, laser treatment, and others.
 Visit a dentist to know which method is appropriate for your situation to treat bleeding gums.

 6. What vitamin deficiency causes gums to bleed?

 A. The dental issue of receding gums is closely related to the levels of vitamin D or vitamin C in your body.
 So, testing out for the vitamin levels in your body helps to find out whether it is the reason in your case or nor.

 7. Is Bleeding gums a sign of cancer?

-A. Yes, frequent gum bleeding can indicate serious internal health issues like leukemia (cancer of blood).
+A. Yes, frequent gum bleeding can indicate serious internal health issues like leukemia (cancer of the blood).